gvwilson/fiction/iffy/index.md

 Even as he spoke, the *Taroona* began to dwindle.

 "Dammit!"
 Uncle Jack slapped the controls in frustration.
-"There's no way we can outrun them."
+"We can't outrun 'em."

-Wales drummed his fingers on the control panel.
+Wales drummed his fingers.
 "Maybe we don't have too."
-A swirl of false-colored oranges and pinks bloomed on the control panel.
+A swirl of false-color oranges and pinks bloomed on the control panel.
 A heavy line marked the shore
 and a pair of dots marked the *Guinevere* and her pursuer.

 Wales pointed at a splotch of pink between the two dots.
-"There---there's a ridge about two hundred meters down.
+"There—there's a ridge about two hundred meters down.
-Seismology detected a mudslide this morning, and there's been bubbling since."
+Satellites picked up a mudslide this morning, and there's been bubbling since."
 He glanced at the *Guinevere*'s captain.
 "It's a sea boil waiting to happen," he translated.
 "If it blows, it'll slow her down or scare her off."

 "If?"
 Uncle Jack spat.
-"If don't help us now!"
+"If don't help us!"

 "Leave that to me," Wales said.
 Thin white lines appeared and disappeared on the display